Developing Oracy

 -

-There are 5 subsections of cognition in oracy, which area would be most useful to explore: organisation, engagement of the mind, noticing, content, or recording and sharing?
+There are 5 subsections of the thinking engine in oracy, which area would be most useful to explore: organisation, engagement of the mind, noticing, content, or recording and sharing?

 -